open-telemetry/oteps/text/0000-named-tracers.md

 ## Future possibilities

-By adapting this proposal, current implementations that do not honour the specified tracer name and provide a single global tracer, do not required much change.
+By adapting this proposal, current implementations that do not honor the specified tracer name and provide a single global tracer, would not require much change.
 However they could change that behavior in future versions and provide more specific tracer implementations then.
-On the other side, if the mechanism of *Named Tracer* is not a part of the initial specification, such scenarios will be prevented and hard to retrofit in future version, should they be deemed necessary then.
+On the other side, if the mechanism of *Named Tracer*s is not a part of the initial specification, such scenarios will be prevented and hard to retrofit in future version, should they be deemed necessary then.